Java sparrow: Taxonomy

 The Java sparrow was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Loxia oryzivora.
 The specific epithet combines Latin oryza meaning "rice" with -vorus meaning "eating".
 Linnaeus based his description on the "Padda or Rice-bird" that had been described and illustrated in 1743 by the English naturalist George Edwards in his A Natural History of Uncommon Birds.
 Edwards believed that his specimens had come from China but mentions the common name "Java sparrow".

-The species was reclassified to the genus Padda in 2020.
+The species was long classified in the genus Padda, but on the basis of preliminary genetic studies Padda was merged into the genus Lonchura in 2009, before being returned to its older generic status in 2020 following more detailed genetic analysis.

 Description

 The Java sparrow is about 15 to 17 cm in length from the beak to its tip of tail feathers.
 Although only about the size of a house sparrow, it may be the largest species in the estrildid family.
-The mean body mass is 24.5 g, making it slightly heavier than its nearest known rival, the black-bellied seedeater.
+The mean body weight is 24.5 g, making it slightly heavier than its nearest known rival, the black-bellied seedcracker.
 The adult is unmistakable, with its grey upperparts and breast, pink belly, white-cheeked black head, red eye-ring, pink feet and thick red bill.

 Both sexes are similar.
 Immature birds have brown upperparts and pale brown underparts, and a plain head.
 Very young birds have a black beak with a pink base.

 The call is a chip, and the song is a rapid series of call notes chipchipchipchipchipchip.

-Java sparrows produce distinct trill-calls in different behavioral contexts, according to a study by Furutani et al. (2018).
+Java sparrows produce distinct trill-calls in different behavioural contexts, according to a study by Furutani et al. (2018).
 These trill-calls, though acoustically similar, vary based on their repetition rate, which changes depending on the situation.
 In aggressive interactions, the sparrows emit faster trill-calls with higher sound pressure levels and entropy.
-In contrast, during affiliative behaviors, the trill-calls are slower and softer.
+In contrast, during affiliative behaviour, the trill-calls are slower and softer.
 This variation in trill-calls plays a crucial role in the birds' social communication, helping them convey different intentions based on the context.